Alojzije Mišić: Administrative organisation

 After becoming a bishop, Mišić only had 12 diocesan priests at his disposal, while the rest of the clergy was made of the Franciscans.
-The Balkan Wars and the World War I halted the possibility of educating additional diocesan priests, while the number of Franciscans grew.
-The circumstances demanded the establishment of new parishes, and like his predecessor, Mišić had the authority to appoint the Franciscans to the new parishes with the approval from the general of the Franciscan Order.
-The Herzegovinian Franciscans used the leverage by letting Mišić know that the Franciscans will not serve the new parishes unless they are legally transferred to them.
+The Balkan Wars and the World War I halted the possibility of educating additional diocesan priests while the number of Franciscans grew.
+The circumstances demanded the establishment of new parishes.
+Like his predecessor, Mišić had the authority to appoint the Franciscans to the new parishes with the approval from the general of the Franciscan Order.
+The Herzegovinian Franciscans used the leverage by letting Mišić know that the Franciscans would not serve the new parishes unless they were legally transferred to them.
 Mišić cared little about raising the diocesan clergy even though as of 1925, the Propaganda sent him some 2,000 United States dollars monthly for the secular clergy.
-The money remained unused, and it perished in banks during the World War II.
+The money remained unused and perished in banks during the World War II.
 He also refused to appoint newly ordained secular priests to parishes.

 As a bishop, Mišić established 14 new parishes and constructed 21 churches and 24 parish residences.
 Among the parishes he established are Čapljina (1917), Izbično (1917), Čitluk (1918), Gradac-Blizanci (1918), Tepčići (1918), Jablanica (1919), Grljevići (1919), Kongora (1921), Prisoje (1922), Kruševo (1924), Ledinac (1930), Rašeljke (1934), Crnač (1935) and Šipovača (1939).

-The Herzegovinian Franciscans used Mišić's origin as an uninformed Bosnian outsider to try to change Decisia, the decision from 1899 on the division of parishes between them end the diocesan clergy issued by the Holy See, to their advantage.
+The Herzegovinian Franciscans used Mišić's origin as an uninformed Bosnian outsider to try to change Decisia, the decision from 1899 on the division of parishes between them and the diocesan clergy issued by the Holy See, to their advantage.
 On 25 April 1922, the Provincial of the Herzegovinian Franciscans Alojzije Bubalo wrote a petition for the pope to give them the parishes that were designated for the diocesan clergy by Decisia.
-They demanded that all the parishes that exist and those that would be established in the Diocese of Mostar-Duvno belong to them, as well as the parish of Neum that belonged to the Diocese of Trebinje-Mrkan.
-The Franciscans reasoned that their request was justified since there was a lack of the diocesan clergy in the diocese, with only three priests active.
-However, the main reason for the lack of the secular clergy was insufficient care of the previous bishop, Bucnjić, and the current bishop Mišić, over raising the secular clergy.
-At the time, Mišić was supposed to travel to Rome for an ad limina visit with the pope, and was accompanied by friar Jerko Boras, custos of the Herzegovinian Franciscans.
-Boras was supposed to give the petition to the General of the Franciscan Order Bernardino Klumper who would discuss the issue with the pope.
-Since Klumper wasn't present at the time, the petition was given to Callisto Zuccotti, the procurator of the Franciscan Order.
+They demanded that all the existing parishes and those that would be established in the Diocese of Mostar-Duvno belong to them, as well as the parish of Neum that belonged to the Diocese of Trebinje-Mrkan.
+The Franciscans reasoned that their request was justified since there was a lack of diocesan clergy in the diocese, with only three priests active.
+However, the main reason for the lack of the secular clergy was insufficient care of the previous bishop, Bucnjić, and the current bishop, Mišić, over raising the secular clergy.
+At the time, Mišić was supposed to travel to Rome for an ad limina visit with the pope and was accompanied by friar Jerko Boras, custos of the Herzegovinian Franciscans.
+Boras was supposed to petition the General of the Franciscan Order Bernardino Klumper, who would discuss the issue with the pope.
+Since Klumper wasn't present then, the petition was given to Callisto Zuccotti, the procurator of the Franciscan Order.
 Before giving the petition to the pope, Zuccotti invited Mišić, the protector of the Franciscan Order Cardinal Oreste Giorgi, and Boras to discuss the issue.
 They concluded that Mišić personally should modify and give the petition to the pope.